yoirtbryggffdcfgcbcbcffdbfxx/gameidle/README.md

 -   **Framework:** React 19 (served via importmap, no build step required)
 -   **Language:** TypeScript
 -   **Styling:** Tailwind CSS (via CDN for simplicity)
--   **Architecture:** The entire application is architected around a modern, hook-based system for clean separation of concerns and maximum maintainability.
+-   **Architecture:** The entire application is architected around a modern, hook-based system for clean separation of concerns.
 A primary `useGameEngine` hook acts as a central coordinator, managing game state, side effects, and user interactions.

 ## 📁 Project Structure